jadoIbra/AODPlayerCountBot/README.md

 # AODPlayerCountBot
-This is a Discord bot that fetches and displays the current player count and maximum player capacity for Age of Dino Sandbox (The Isle Legacy).
+This is a Discord bot written in Python that fetches and displays the current player count and maximum player capacity for Age of Dino Sandbox (The Isle Legacy).

 How to Use This Discord Bot